manavendradesai/BuildMyWorld-RSE/README.md

 - **Built** a model of my **apartment** in Gazebo
 - Built a wheeled **mobile robot** and housed it in my apartment
-- Incorporated a **plugin** to print a welcome message once the apartment loads in Gazebo
+- Incorporated a **plugin** `welcome.cpp` to print a welcome message once the apartment loads in Gazebo

 ## Directory structure -->